Deduction Vs. Induction vs. Abduction

-- Any data point that is a logically certain truth like “black cats are black” might be thought of to be in the deductive category and any data point with even a hint of probability like “9 in 10 tests preformed showed a positive result” or “all ravens we observed have been black” might be thought to be inductive in nature.
+- Any data point that is a logically certain truth, like “black cats are black,” might be thought of to be in the deductive category, and any data point with even a hint of probability, like “9 in 10 tests performed showed a positive result” or “all ravens we observed have been black” might be thought to be inductive in nature.

 In other words, these are just three different ways to work through data to draw different types of conclusions.

 Since deductive arguments / conclusions tend to be redundant, like “black cats are black” or “since some tests show negative results, not all tests are positive,” most reasoning ends up being inductive in nature.
 All that means is that one makes observations / takes measurements (or collects someone else’s) and then draws likely conclusion given those observations / measurements.

 Induction is simply drawing likely conclusions from data (where each data point, like lab tests or citations helps to increase the certainty of a conclusion) and deduction is simply deducing logically certain truths.

 Meanwhile, in a case where there isn’t enough evidence to support a conclusion, we can formulate a hypothesis using abduction.
 For example: I observe that this bird is white, I know that ravens are typically black, therefore it follows that this probably isn’t a raven.
 My hypothesis, or best guess, is that this bird is not a Raven (then we would build a case for it not being a raven to try to show that it wasn’t a raven using induction and deduction).
 In this sense abduction is essentially a form of induction where one doesn’t have enough data to draw a conclusion (but has the grounds for coming up with a hypothesis to which further testing can be applied).